kimtth/awesome-azure-openai-llm/README.md

 - [Reinforcement Learning from Human Feedback (RLHF)](https://arxiv.org/abs/1909.08593)) is a process of pretraining and retraining a language model using human feedback to develop a scoring algorithm that can be reapplied at scale for future training and refinement.
 As the algorithm is refined to match the human-provided grading, direct human feedback is no longer needed, and the language model continues learning and improving using algorithmic grading alone.
 [18 Sep 2019] [ref](https://huggingface.co/blog/rlhf) [9 Dec 2022]
   - `Proximal Policy Optimization (PPO)` is a reinforcement learning method using first-order optimization.
 It modifies the objective function to penalize large policy changes, specifically those that move the probability ratio away from 1.
 Aiming for TRPO (Trust Region Policy Optimization)-level performance without its complexity which requires second-order optimization.
 - [Direct Preference Optimization (DPO)](https://arxiv.org/abs/2305.18290): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2305.18290)]: 1.
 RLHF can be complex because it requires fitting a reward model and performing significant hyperparameter tuning.
 On the other hand, DPO directly solves a classification problem on human preference data in just one stage of policy training.
 DPO more stable, efficient, and computationally lighter than RLHF.
-[29 May 2023]
+2. `Your Language Model Is Secretly a Reward Model`  [29 May 2023]
   - Direct Preference Optimization (DPO) uses two models: a trained model (or policy model) and a reference model (copy of trained model).
-The goal is to have the trained model output higher probabilities for preferred answers and lower probabilities for rejected answers compared to the reference model.  [ref](https://towardsdatascience.com/fine-tune-a-mistral-7b-model-with-direct-preference-optimization-708042745aac): RHLF vs DPO [Jan 2, 2024]
+The goal is to have the trained model output higher probabilities for preferred answers and lower probabilities for rejected answers compared to the reference model.  [ref](https://towardsdatascience.com/fine-tune-a-mistral-7b-model-with-direct-preference-optimization-708042745aac): RHLF vs DPO [Jan 2, 2024] / [ref](https://pakhapoomsarapat.medium.com/forget-rlhf-because-dpo-is-what-you-actually-need-f10ce82c9b95) [1 Jul 2023]

 <!-- - `First-order optimization` methods use the first derivative to find the minimum or maximum of a function. e.g., gradient descent, stochastic gradient descent, and their variants.
 - Second-order methods: `Second derivative (Hessian)` of the objective function -->
 - [Reinforcement Learning from AI Feedback (RLAF)](https://arxiv.org/abs/2309.00267): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.00267)]: Uses AI feedback to generate instructions for the model.
 TLDR: CoT (Chain-of-Thought, Improved), Few-shot (Not improved).
 Only explores the task of summarization.
 After training on a few thousand examples, performance is close to training on the full dataset.
 RLAIF vs RLHF: In many cases, the two policies produced similar summaries.
 [1 Sep 2023]